 From there, you can leisurely float along with hardly any effort moving the paddle as you take in gorgeous views and seek out your chance to spot some local wildlife.

 The run has been shortened to about 2.8 miles long, so it’s a quick paddle if you want it to be.
-I recommend taking your time and floating slowly to enjoy everything the springs offer.
+I recommend taking time and floating slowly to enjoy everything the springs offer.

 Many people are frustrated that the run is so short now, but it’s still a gorgeous spot.